kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 	![alt text](screens/screen13.png)

-####Using the RawQuant output in your analysis
+#### Using the RawQuant output in your analysis

 There are numerous ways you can capitalize on the data output from RawQuant.
-For some code examples that process RawQuant output and combine them with search results from PeptideShaker, please see the GitHub associated with the RawQuant manuscript (https://github.com/chrishuges/RawQuant_JPR-2018).
+For some code examples that process RawQuant output and combine them with search results from PeptideShaker, please see the [GitHub page associated with the RawQuant manuscript](https://github.com/chrishuges/RawQuant_JPR-2018).
 There are a wide variety of RNotebook code snippets here that can be followed for doing numerous analyses.
 Potential analysis pipelines of RawQuant data include:

 * Parse your data file with RawQuant.
 Use the generated 'metrics' file to measure the performance of your MS across a wide variety of acquisition parameters, or monitor the performance over time.
 * Parse your data file with RawQuant and generate an MGF.
 Process the MGF using a search tool that accepts MGF input (e.g. Mascot, SearchGUI...and many other search engines).
 Use the MS2 scan numbers of the peptide matches to combine with the parsed RawQuant data (ScanNumber column in RawQuant).
 Check the metrics of the peptides that were identified, are you always hitting the max injection time for MS2?
 Can you afford to scan faster?
 Or do you need to go slower?